jonhadfield/soba/README.md

 #### Supported OSes

 Tested on Windows 10, MacOS, and Linux (amd64).
-Not tested, but should also work on builds for: Linux (arm 386 and amd64), FreeBSD, NetBSD, and OpenBSD.
+Not tested, but should also work on builds for: Linux (386, arm386 and arm64), FreeBSD, NetBSD, and OpenBSD.

 #### Supported Providers